25 Unhealthy Foods You Need to Know: Your Ultimate Junk Food List

 Acidifying, chemical-laden, and loaded with either HFCS or artificial sweeteners (diet varieties), avoid all sodas at all costs.
 Instead, have some plain water or bring your own.

 Made from conventional chicken laden with hormones and antibiotics, covered with gluten-containing breading and chemicals like MSG and salt, and fried in cheap, rancid oils, fried chicken is high in calories, fat, and other chemicals that can make you sick.
 Skip it altogether.
-Please, please just never eat fried chicken.
+Please, please, just never eat fried food!

 3. Egg and sausage sandwich